raim/mistrans/scripts/results_motifs.md

 \textbf{Sequence Difference Logos} were generated with the R package
 \texttt{DiffLogo} (version 2.26.0) [@Nettling2015] with a customized
-\texttt{DiffLogo} function that allows to set the y-axis limits of the plots, and p-values were calculated with the ...
+\texttt{DiffLogo} function that allows to set the y-axis limits of the plots, and p-values were calculated with the ... omitted (set to 1) for positions affected by our sequence selection.

 # References{.allowframebreaks}